Paintings are taking over the basement!

 Working with so much white (well, it never really is white, is it, but I am sure you see what I mean) in the snowy painting (original one) made me need to get the colours out.
 Outside Looking In was painted during rainy days in the fall.
 I used palette knives for dragging the background colours down the canvas then painted the drops on the window.
 I then researched YouTube and found easier and more appropriate ways of creating droplets so used those on the black window pane.
 I enjoyed painting this one immensely.
 And, I am happy to add, this one SOLD at a recent auction.
 Yay!

 Since late fall I have been meeting regularly to paint with Lyla.
-Lyla is an artist art teacher.
+Lyla is an artist and art teacher.
 Our afternoon sessions have helped discipline my art to two-hour sittings, with a few of the paintings needing a little extra help afterward.
 Most of these won’t go on show and are likely destined to be painted over.
 One or two are on my list to improve.

 Lyla is an excellent portrait artist and so I took some lessons from her to create these.
 The green one was from a bust, and is pretty scary.
-The other two, Cecelia Beaux and Nicholas Poussin are from their own self-portraits (which looks more pleasant than these, but I like the bitchiness of Cecelia and the evil look of Nicholas):
+The other two, Cecelia Beaux and Nicholas Poussin are from their own self-portraits (which look more pleasant than these, but I like the bitchiness of Cecelia and the evil look of Nicholas):

 From there, I had to try one by myself.
 I had taken a photograph of my husband while we were out sailing last summer and loved it.
 So, here it is.
 Painting his portrait was a strange experience because he would see it as it was coming along, but it also allowed me to really look at him and see colours in his skin tones and light in his eyes I might not have consciously noticed otherwise.
 And, before you call me and say you wish to buy it, it is not for sale 🙂